uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * **Comments or Objections**:
     * During the Review & Approval process members MAY raise **comments** or **objections**.
-      * **Comments** MUST be taken in consideration by the Working Group, but they MAY be dismissed if they group thinks that are not relevant.
+      * **Comments** MUST be taken in consideration by the Working Group, but they MAY be dismissed if they group thinks that they are not relevant.
       * **Objections** MUST be taken in consideration and they cannot be dismissed by the Working Group without being reviewed.
       * If a contribution receives an **objection** the group MUST resolve the issue, with the person that raise the objection, before deciding the status of the contribution.
 If the **objection** is sustained, meaning the person doesn’t remove it, then the group will have to recur to a [vote](#voting-on-technical-issues) to resolve it.